cvc5/ethos/user_manual.md

 ## Validation Proofs via Reference Inputs

-When the Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the reference file.
+When the Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the file referenced by the given string.

 In particular, when the command `(reference "file.smt2")` is read, the Ethos will parse `file.smt2`.
 The definitions and declaration commands in this file will be treated as normal, that is, they will populate the symbol table of the Ethos as they normally would if they were to appear in an `*.eo` input.